When We Fall

 The gripping new novel from award-winning Australian crime writer, Aoife Clifford.

-Bella Greggs was found dead at the bottom of a ravine next to a river but she died from drowning in salt water.
-Maxine McFarlane was pulled from the ocean but there was no water in her lungs.
+Bella Greggs was found dead at the bottom of a ravine but drowned in salt water.
+Maxine McFarlane was pulled from the ocean but with no water in her lungs.
 Black feathers were found with both bodies but what do they mean?

 About the author